Elevation: 10,045 ft

 Climbing and access information for this peak is on Page 310 of the book.
 Livingston Douglas provides a new descent route below but, be forewarned, he doesn’t recommend it.
 Use the link below to Larry Prescott’s trip report for additional photos of this peak.
 Updated December 2019

-This peak is located on the main Lemhi crest SSE of the Uncle Ike/Pass Creek Pass.
-Its location makes the peak a great place to orient oneself to the lay of the southern Lemhi Range.
+Marshalls Mount is located on the main Lemhi Ridge Crest SSE of the Uncle Ike/Pass Creek Pass.
+Its location makes the peak a great place to orient oneself to the lay of the Southern Lemhi Range.
 USGS Fallert Springs

 From Howe, drive N on the Little Lost River Highway for 13.4 miles to an [unsigned] junction with Uncle Ike Road.
 This junction is 0.8 miles N of the signed junction for North Creek Road.
 Turn R/E onto Uncle Ike Road and drive 5.0 miles up the somewhat-rough, 2-track desert road to the Challis National Forest boundary (signed).
 Park shortly after this point in a grassy pullout.

 If the road is too rough, you can probably make it 4.9 miles up the road and park in a pullout on the L/N side of the road only 0.1 miles before the NF boundary.
 The elevation at the NF boundary is about 6,180 feet.
 If you have an ATV, you can shorten this climb considerably by riding up the Uncle Ike Creek ATV Trail (FST-4341) for several miles.